-Required reading about the conditions of your financial aid awards.
+Required reading about the conditions of your financial aid offers.

-- Review Academica regularly for outstanding requirements or to review and accept your awards.
+- Review the Financial Aid Portal in Academica regularly for outstanding requirements or to review and accept your awards.

 - Check your WSU email and read all materials sent to you from the Office of Student Financial Aid.